GeometryCollective/ddg-exercises/README.md

 ```

 Each project in `ddg-exercises/projects` builds its own executable when compiled.
 To
 run a particular project `<project>`, go to the `projects/<project>` directory.
 The basic process for compiling is as follows.
-First, compile using
+First, make a `build` directory and compile using
 ```
 mkdir build
 cd build
 cmake ..
 make
 ```
-which builds an executable `main` which can then be run using
+This builds an executable `main` which can then be run using
 ```
 bin/main <optional_path_to_a_mesh>
 ```

-(See https://geometry-central.net/build/building/ for additional compiler flag options.)
+(See [Geometry Central: Building](https://geometry-central.net/build/building/) for additional compiler flag options.

 ## Dependencies (all included)